openshift-cs/okd.io/docs/wg_docs/okd-io.md

     Ensure you have the local container image, built in the previous step, available on your system then run command:

-    - if you are using the docker or podman command:
+    - if you are on Mac OS or Linux using the docker or podman command:

         ```shell
         docker run -it --rm --name mkdocs-serve -p 8000:8000 -v `pwd`:/site mkdocs-build
         ```

+    - if you are on Windows using the docker command in Powershell:

+        ```powershell
+        docker run -it --rm --name mkdocs-build -p 8000:8000 -v "$(pwd):/site" mkdocs-build
+        ```

+    - if you are on Windows using the docker command in CMD prompt:

+        ```cmd
+        docker run -it --rm --name mkdocs-build -p 8000:8000 -v %cd%:/site mkdocs-build
+        ```

-    - if you have npm:
+    - if you have npm on Linux or Mac OS:

         ```shell
         npm run docker-serve
+        ```

+    - if you have npm on Windows:

+        ```shell
+        npm run win-docker-serve
         ```

     You can now open a browser to [localhost:8000](http://localhost:8000){: target=_blank}.
 You should see the **okd.io** web site in the browser.
 As you change files on your local system the web pages will automatically update.